oernster/EDColonizationAsst/ARCHITECTURE.md

 # Elite: Dangerous Colonization Assistant – Architecture

-This document describes the current architecture of the Elite: Dangerous Colonization Assistant as implemented in this repository (version 1.2.0).
+This document describes the current architecture of the Elite: Dangerous Colonization Assistant as implemented in this repository.

 The system is split into: